-- The OAS protects the confidentiality of student's disability-related records according to the guidelines of the Family Educational Rights and Privacy Act (FERPA).
-These records are maintained in the OAS, separate from students' academic records.
+- Accessibility Services protects the confidentiality of student's disability-related records according to the guidelines of the Family Educational Rights and Privacy Act (FERPA).
+These records are maintained in the Academic Support Center, separate from students' academic records.

 - Eligible students who wish to utilize accommodations must request accommodations each semester.
-This process is discussed during the intake meeting with the Director of Accessibility Services.
+This process is discussed during the intake meeting with the Director of Academic Support Services.

-- Faculty and staff reserve the right to refuse academic accommodations to any student who has not had an official Faculty Accommodations Notification processed through the OAS.
+- Faculty and staff reserve the right to refuse academic accommodations to any student who has not registered with Accessibility Services.

-- Once a Faculty Accommodations Notification has been sent to a faculty/staff member, Federal law enjoins the faculty/staff member to provide accommodations requested within the specified time-frame.
+- Once an accommodation letter has been sent to a faculty/staff member, Federal law enjoins the faculty/staff member to provide accommodations requested within the specified time-frame.

-- Disability services offered by the OAS must by Federal law be initiated by the student in a timely manner and do not apply retroactively.
-The OAS is not responsible for negative academic repercussions that may arise from a student's failure to use his/her academic accommodations over the course of a semester, nor that may arise from a student's mismanagement of the time necessary to coordinate accommodations (e.g., failure to submit test proctoring form to OAS within specified time-frame or failure to notify the OAS of issues related to coordinating accommodations with a faculty member).
+- Accommodations offered by Accessibility Services must by Federal law be initiated by the student in a timely manner and do not apply retroactively.
+Accessibility Services is not responsible for negative academic repercussions that may arise from a student's failure to use his/her academic accommodations over the course of a semester, nor that may arise from a student's mismanagement of the time necessary to coordinate accommodations (e.g., failure to submit test proctoring form to Accessibility Services within specified time-frame or failure to notify Accessibility Services of issues related to coordinating accommodations with a faculty member).